sindresorhus/pick-random/readme.md

 Number of picks.

-Must be lower than the length of `list`.
+Must be smaller or the same length of `list`.

 ## License